Watagon/learning-freeswitch/README.md

 session:execute("echo")
 ```

-which answers the call, sleeps for 500 milliseconds (need to make sure the voice path is open) and execute application 'echo' which echoes all audio back to the caller.
+which answers the call, sleeps for 500 milliseconds (need to make sure the voice path is open) and execute application 'echo' which echoes all audio it receives back to the caller.

-The echo.js script then sends some DTMF and wait for their echo and terminates the call.
+The echo.js script then sends some DTMF digits and wait for their echo and terminates the call.

 Once the script finishes, switch to the 'sngrep2' window and check how the SIP communication between sip-lab and freeswitch was done.

 Then switch to the 'freeswitch' window and inspect the freeswitch output.

+So study the echo.js script and try to correlate it with the output in the tmux windows.

 ## Configuring freeswitch

 Configuration of freeswitch involves several files depending of the modules/features you are using.

-The configuration starts from /usr/local/freeswitch/conf/freeswitch.xml (this file includes/loads all the other configuration files).
+The configuration starts from /usr/local/freeswitch/conf/freeswitch.xml (this file have directives to include all the other configuration files).

 But for the scope of this learning material we will concentrate on the diaplan and lua module.

+Roughtly, the dialplan specifies what should be done when a call arrives.

+Based on parameters like the destination number it decides what actions (answer, refuse, play audio file, send fax etc) should be performed.

+These actions can be specified using XML but alternatively, we can delegate the control of the call to programming language like lua and javascript.

+In our case, we will be using lua (provided by module mod_lua).

 Documentation: